Easily Lock and Protect Cells in Microsoft Excel

 - Click OK.
 You will be unable to enter or change data or formulas in the locked cells.

-Unprotecting the sheet
+Unprotecting the sheet and unlocking cells

-To unprotect the sheet:
+To unprotect the sheet and unlock cells:

 - Click Unprotect Sheet on the Review tab in the Ribbon.

-- Enter the appropriate password.
+- Enter the password if prompted.

 - Click OK.